What is a concept testing survey?

 - Overall results will give you a high-level view of which concepts performed the best.

 - Individual results will let you dive into each concept and understand how they performed and why.
-Here you can use psychographic segmentation to uncover more from your results.
+Here you can apply your psychographic segmentation to uncover more from your results.

 Where qualitative analysis for open-ended questions has been captured, try parsing out common themes, strengths, and weaknesses.
 Using a tool like Qualtrics Text iQ can make this analysis quicker.

-Mistake #1: Running concept testing on an idea in isolation
+Mistake #1: Running concept testing on one concept in isolation

 You might choose to run a test to get your initial insights, but then you stop there.
 This might provide you with the answers you wanted, but you may be missing out on the full benefit of comparing research data over time.